MicBoucinha/pybpod_website/plugins.md

 title: Plugins
 header:
     overlay_color: "#333"
+    overlay_image: /assets/images/task-example.png
 ---

 # Plugins and modules #
 PyBpod has several plugins and modules for different purposes.
 The ones developed by our team are:

+{:.notice--info}
+**Note:** All the links below will open on a new tab/window depending on your browser's configuration.

 * Session history ([BitBucket](https://bitbucket.org/fchampalimaud/pybpod-gui-plugin-session-history/){:target="_blank"})
 * Trial timeline ([BitBucket](https://bitbucket.org/fchampalimaud/pybpod-gui-plugin-trial-timeline/))